Ah, the glorious avocado.

 Avocados are technically fruits (actually, they are berries!) that grow from trees originally grown in south central Mexico.
 The trees do not self-pollinate, they need another avocado tree nearby in order to grow fruit.
 The avocado is an Aztec symbol of love and fertility, and they also grow in pairs.
 They cannot be eaten right off the tree, they are picked green and need time to ripen before consumption.

 Now for the nutritional info.
-Avocados are a superfood that contain more potassium than a banana, a ton of healthy fats, fiber, and over 20 vitamins and minerals.
+Avocados are a superfood that contain more potassium than a banana, a ton of healthy fats, fiber, and more than 20 vitamins and minerals.
 When added to other foods, avocados can serve as a nutrient booster.
 Fat soluble vitamins (A, D, E, and K) and antioxidant carotenoids (found in vegetables like leafy greens, carrots, and sweet potatoes) are powerful phytonutrients that are more readily absorbed when combined with a healthy fat.
 Including an avocado in a salad, for example, can dramatically boost the nutritional value of that meal.

 Avocados are known to help lower blood cholesterol and triglyceride levels, reduce arthritis, improve eye health, and prevent cancer.

 A trick to finding the perfectly ripe avocado is to peel away the stem and notice what color the flesh is.
 If it comes off easy and the flesh is green, it is ready to go.
 If it is brown, it is overripe and if the stem doesn’t come off, it is underripe.